Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related

 Of interest are two accidents: On 5 December 1906 tramcar No.51 overturned in Berea on the corner of Tudhope Avenue and Abel Road, and on 27 March 1907 two cars collided at the bottom of Twist Street due to a locust swarm.
 By 1925, the overhead tram lines reached a distance of 136km and serviced by 191 cars.
 Before WW2 there were 242 tramcars plus another 138 motor buses and 38 trolley buses that serviced other routes.
 With the increase of traffic in general from the 1930s, negotiations began to lower the railway lines starting with Jeppe.
 This work started in 1936.
 The Main Street subway was eliminated (See picture of this subway here) and new bridges built at Nugget Street, Cleveland, Denver, Tooronga, Geldenhuis and 6th Ave, Mayfair.

 By 1955 it was decided that most of the trams were at the end of their useful life and would be replaced by trolley-buses over a period of seven years.
 The last trams ran on 18 March 1961, exactly 70 years after the first horse-drawn tram left Market square.
 The very last electric tram, a 40-year-old double-decker, was driven by the mayor of Johannesburg Dave Marais.
 In his farewell speech he said, “It is said, that there is no room for trams in a City like Johannesburg”.

 Check out Mark Straw’s photo collection of the last tram taken at the James Hall Transport museum here.

-Here are trolley bus videos from 1980 and 1973 showing various buses travelling around the city and suburbs of Johannesburg shortly before they were decommissioned.
+Here are trolley bus videos from 1980 and 1973 showing various buses traveling around the city and suburbs of Johannesburg shortly before they were decommissioned.

 This video shows some footage of the last tram ride in 1961 (even though it’s labeled 1930s)

 Here are some pictures of a recently acquired 1931 map of the Johannesburg tram system